hungpn2212/my_leetcode_adventure/README.md

-This repository contains my leetcode solutions (mostly written in Python and C++)
+This repository contains my leetcode solutions (mostly written in Python and C++).
+Do not solving leetcode when you are drunk